Skip to main content

 Pyroxenes are anhydrous minerals having simple formulas compared with amphiboles, all of which are hydrous.
 Still, the similarity between the structures of pyroxenes and amphiboles results in some similarity in physical properties.
 For example, unless cleavage is visible, it can be difficult to distinguish dark-colored pyroxenes from dark-colored amphiboles.

-This page titled 6.4.6: Chain Silicates is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 6.4.6: Chain Silicates is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?